UmairAliShah/provision-vagrant-aws/README.md

 ```

 NOTE:
+You can set it into your ~/.profile or ~/.bashrc.
 To reach the data to set the variables follow the below instructions,
 starting from your AWS console:
 * AWS_ACCESS_KEY and AWS_SECRET_KEY: